himanshushukla12/himanshushukla12/README.md

 🔧 **Problem Solver Extraordinaire**: Armed with deep learning expertise, I tackle intricate challenges head-on, unraveling complexities and streamlining simulations with precision and finesse.

+💻 Advanced Techniques Specialist: Implemented multi-GPU training utilizing fault-tolerant mechanisms with TorchRun in PyTorch and worked on Graph Neural Networks (GNNs) to enhance simulation accuracy and efficiency.

 ## Certifications

 🎓 **Deep Learning Maestro**: Proud graduate of the Deep Learning Specialization by DeepLearning.AI on Coursera, equipped with the knowledge and skills to conquer the realm of artificial intelligence and reshape the future.